Blue Boar (bomb): Development

 The bomb would be dropped well before the aircraft reached the target.
 It was designed to fall at an angle of about 40 degrees above the horizon, and a gyroscopic system was used to produce a "datum" spot in the television signal that represented that desired angle.
 The television had a square scanning pattern, but only the center was in sharp focus, representing a field of view about 55 degrees wide.
 On the receiver television, a crosshair was used by the bomb aimer to keep the target aligned with the bomb's line-of-sight.
 The controls were designed to allow the bomb to be put on target within six seconds of breaking through clouds at 10,000 ft altitude.
 This was designed to provide a circular error probable of 100 yd when dropped from 50,000 ft altitude.

 EMI carried out a number of tests of the television system against the town of Westbury, Wiltshire as a sample target.
 This started with normal aerial photography that was optically degraded to what they expected the television signal to look like at night when illuminated by flares.
 The same images were then recorded from a television monitor.
 These demonstrated fairly good performance but were subject to multipath distortion.
 EMI suggested this could be reduced if the system moved from the 300 MHz transmission link to microwave frequencies, (Note: Which, for a variety of reasons, can be much more tightly focused than VHF and thus avoid stray signals reflecting off the ground and other objects.) and that the quality of the image would be greatly improved by moving to millimetre wavelengths and using the improved bandwidth to carry the signal from a higher resolution Emitron camera.
 (Note: Given the time frame, it is likely they were referring to Super-Emitron, or image iconoscope.)

 Much depended on the quality of the camera stabilization and the link from the bomb to the bomber.
 To test these, the camera system was fit into the nose of WM262, a Gloster Meteor NF.11 night fighter, replacing the AI Mk.
 X radar.
 Vickers test pilot Philip ("Spud") Murphy would dive the aircraft at 40 degrees to simulate the ever-growing image of the target that would be seen by the bomb aimer.

 Trials were carried out in the UK and Woomera starting in the summer of 1953, where it was dropped from the Vickers Valiant.
-The project was cancelled in June 1954, (Note: Forbat says August, but this is likely referring to test launches that occurred after the official cancellation.) due to it growing too heavy to be carried by naval aircraft in the anti-shipping role while at the same time the Blue Steel missile provided much longer stand-off range in the strategic role and did not require the launch aircraft to remain in the area for guidance.
+The project was cancelled in June 1954, (Note: Forbat says August, but this is likely referring to test launches that occurred after the official cancellation.) due to it growing too heavy to be carried by naval aircraft in the anti-ship role while at the same time the Blue Steel missile provided much longer stand-off range in the strategic role and did not require the launch aircraft to remain in the area for guidance.
 Vickers had spent about £3.1 million on development and had suggested it be continued as it was almost ready for service.